-The Episcopal church in Plaquemine first recorded services in 1844 and in the year 1870 the church was first incorporated.
+The Episcopal Church in Plaquemine first recorded services in 1844, and in the year 1870 the church was incorporated.
 The first recorded confirmations in Plaquemine took place in 1886.
-The original church, built approximately in 1885, burned in February of 1913 and the church standing today was built in November of that year.
-In the years of 1970 and 1992, with a registered architect as rector, remodeling of the parish house, church, and sacristy were effected.
-The rectory was located next to the church but in 1969, a new, more modern rectory was built wit the help of many donations from the congregation.
+The original church burned in February of 1913, and the church standing today was built in November of that year.
+The Parish House was built in 1948.
+The Rectory is located next to the church, and was remodeled in 2016 with help from the congregation.

-The congregation at Holy Communion is a small, close knit group, with a number of people that both live locally, and commute from Baton Rouge for the worship and fellowship.
-We are active participants in the Diocese of Louisiana, Baton Deanery; donate to and participate in many diocesan activities.
+The congregation at Holy Communion is a loving group, with a number of people that both live locally, and commute from Baton Rouge for the worship and fellowship.
+We are active participants in the Diocese of Louisiana, Baton Deanery; we donate to and participate in many diocesan activities.
 For a small church, we offer a wide range of activities and make an effort to out-reach within our community.

-Copyright © 2019 Episcopal Holy Communion - All Rights Reserved.
+Copyright © 2019 Episcopal Church of the Holy Communion - All Rights Reserved.